HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

 The median desktop homepage is loading 1,054 KB of images, and mobile ones a little less weighty 900 KB.
 As noted earlier that's still an increase over 2022 where it was 1,026 KB for desktop pages, 900 KB for mobile.
 Things soon balloon once you get to the 75th percentile, with 2,822 KB of images for desktop, and 2,517 KB of images for mobile.

-In fact, at the median and above, all percentiles were bigger than in [2022's chapter](https://almanac.httparchive.org/en/2022/page-weight#image-bytes), however the more positive findings are that at the 10th and 25th, image bytes were either pretty much stable or down from the previous chapter, pointing to the fact that developers who were already optimising for image file sizes have continued to do so, and might be getting slightly better at it.
+In fact, at the median and above, all percentiles [were bigger than in 2022 chapter](../2022//page-weight#image-bytes), however the more positive findings are that at the 10th and 25th, image bytes were either pretty much stable or down from the previous chapter, pointing to the fact that developers who were already optimising for image file sizes have continued to do so, and might be getting slightly better at it.

 It is also pleasing to see that where developers seem to be concentrating on reducing the impact on page weight the most is for mobile users, where page weight can carry the highest penalties.
 This could be due to folks using [responsive image](https://web.dev/articles/serve-responsive-images) serving.